Course Code: 4ad

 Sometimes, students with high activity levels can't seem to keep still in the classroom, and this can be extremely taxing on a teacher.
 This lesson explores why some students need to move and how movement is helpful to them.
 You will also learn how to help these students manage their movements.

 Students with ADHD struggle with attention.
 Often, their mind wanders and they can't control this the same way an average student does.
 This lesson explores attention, how it needs to be regulated, and strategies that can help your students successfully control internal and external attention.

 This lesson focuses on ADHD's impact on emotions.
 You will learn why this occurs neurologically, three common emotional patterns in students with ADHD, and specific interventions.
 You will also meet three students who are dealing with some significant emotional challenges as a result of their ADHD.

 Want to better understand the memory process?
 This lesson explores why memory is so important, how memory works, and what happens when memory breaks down.
 You will also learn about the three types of memory: working memory, short-term memory, and long-term memory.

 Now that you understand how ADHD affects activation, attention, impulsivity, and memory, you can focus in on how ADHD impacts school performance.
 In this lesson, you will learn more about this issue, and explore a strength-based problem-solving model that you can use across the curriculum.

 How do you incorporate learning strategies for students with ADHD while still addressing the other students' needs in the classroom?
 This is what this lesson focuses on.
-You will learn how to create an inclusive classroom that accommodates all student's needs, and how to treat all students fairly.
+You will learn how to create an inclusive classroom that accommodates every student's needs and treats all students fairly.